ashwinbalaji05/Futurense-Internship/README.md

 Python Program for n-th Fibonacci number.

-Second Week:
+Second Week of Internship:

-Python program to flatten tuple of list to tuple
+1. Python program to flatten tuple of list to tuple

-Python program to convert set into tuple and tuple into set
+2. Python program to convert set into tuple and tuple into set

-Convert list of dictionary to tuple list python
+3. Convert list of dictionary to tuple list python

-Python program to sort tuple list by nth element of tuple
+4. Python program to sort tuple list by nth element of tuple

-Python program to find tuple indices form other tuple list
+5. Python program to find tuple indices form other tuple list

-Convert dictionary value list to dictionary list python.
+6. Convert dictionary value list to dictionary list python.

-Write a Python program to calculate the product, multiplying all the numbers in a given tuple.
+Q1) Write a Python program to calculate the product, multiplying all the numbers in a given tuple.

 Original Tuple:

 (4, 3, 2, 2, -1, 18)